brittancreek/walker/README.md

+# walker
-# walker - a guide for the urban navigator
+A guide for the urban navigator